CalciumFramework/Calcium/README.md

 # Calcium
-Calcium is a zero-dependency cross-platform MVVM framework for creating UWP, WPF, and Xamarin based applications.
+Calcium is a zero-dependency cross-platform framework for creating UWP, WPF, and Xamarin based applications.
 It provides much of what you need to rapidly create sophisticated yet maintainable applications.